 On the other hand, cereals like Fruit and Fiber contain B12 only because it has been added in the commercial cyanocobalamin form.

-1/8/2015 ~ I began ordering Swiss cheese, Emmentaler, so I could add bits to the yogurt I was making.
-I should be making yogurt still but I’ve become obsessed with switching my remaining pages from Yahoo to iPage where they can be “responsive” and show up properly on phones, desktop or tablets.
+1/8/2015 ~ I began ordering the Swiss cheese, Emmentaler, so I could add bits to the yogurt I was making.
+I should be making yogurt still but I’ve become obsessed with switching my remaining pages from Yahoo to iPage where they can be “responsive” and show up properly on mobile phones, desktop or tablets.

 In any case, I’ve decided to test out eating Emmentaler to see if adding the Propionibacterium freudenreichii it contains to my digestive system will restore my body’s ability to get vitamin B12 from food, i.e. via the Propionibacterium freudenreichii bacteria that makes B12.